 Our trip begins in Porto, Portugal with a 9am group rendezvous.
 We begin our journey on the Portuguese Central Camino at the monastery of S�o Pedro de Rates.
-In the 1st century, Saint Peter of Rates was ordered here to preach the Christian faith by Saint James the Great.
+In the 1st Century, Saint Peter of Rates was ordered here to preach the Christian faith by Saint James the Great.
 As a result, Rates is traditionally one of the starting points of the pilgrimage.
 We hike through the countryside on rural lanes up to Santu�rio da Senhora da Franqueira, one of northern Portugal?s pilgrimage centers.
 After a picnic lunch we transfer to the UNESCO World Heritage site of Guimar�es, recognized for being ?a well preserved and authentic example of the evolution of a medieval settlement into a modern town.?
 Walking the medieval streets, we pass by the 10th-century Guimar�es Castle and visit the restored Dukes of Bragan�a Palace, built in the style of a French chateau.
 Lunch and dinner included.

-From the mountain village of Arga de Cima we follow the historic footsteps of Queen Isabel of Portugal, who took this trail to Santiago de Compostela in the 13th century.
-The highland trail takes us through the small villages of Serra D?�rga passing by granite houses and corn-stacks.
+From the mountain village of Arga de Cima we follow the historic footsteps of Queen Isabel of Portugal, who took this trail to Santiago de Compostela in the 13th Century.
+The highland trail takes us through the small villages of Serra D?�rga, passing by granite houses and corn stacks.
 We witness traditional agricultural practices and share the lane with goats, sheep and crossing chickens.
 We end at a 13th century monastery for a picnic lunch with views overlooking the valley and the Minho River.
-After a transfer, the remainder of the afernoon is free to enjoy the grounds of our manor or head back into Ponte de Lima for further exploration and shopping.
+After a transfer, the remainder of the afternoon is free to enjoy the grounds of our manor or head back into Ponte de Lima for further exploration and shopping.
 Dinner on our own this evening in Ponte de Lima.
 Breakfast and lunch included.

 Our hike starts at Castro de Santa Trega, a Galician fort sitting at 1,118' above sea level, strategically overlooking the mouth of the Mi�o River.
 We explore well preserved ruins of early Roman settlements.
 Next, we make our way down to the coast following the Portuguese Coastal Camino, ending at the old Cet�rea where fisherman store lobster after its catch.
 Our next stop is the coastal village of Baiona in the province of Pontevedra, Galicia, for a seafood lunch and a stroll around the Gondomar Castle.
 We have the option of transferring to Santiago by van or hiking the western Camino of Finisterra through old agricultural gardens and manor houses.
 We get our first views over the city and the towers of the Cathedral of Santiago de Compostela, then arrive in the Plaza Obradoiro, Santiago's grandiose square.
 Dinner is on our own tonight.
 Breakfast and lunch included.?